Research Synthesis

 3. Cross-Domain Synthesis

 Practical impact: Boulder deployment is straightforward — install x86_64 packages directly on pfSense in ~15 minutes.
 No additional infrastructure, no additional cost, no Hyper-V VM coordination needed.
+A Linux VM routing peer on Hyper-V (DATA001 or DATA007) remains a valid alternative if GSISG prefers not to install third-party packages on the production firewall.

 3.2 Self-Hosted Feature Parity — What Is Actually Lost and Does It Matter for GSISG?